 One of my favorite things in our house is a white board next do our dinner table.
 We sit at the table many times a day, for meals, group learning, and crafts.
 As a question arises or as a concept pops into our heads to teach, we use the board to help us have a visual.

 My boys are involved in piano lessons, gymnastics, tae kwon do, and church activities to help them with their social skills and talent development.
 A few of them are in occupational therapy, so having a flexible schedule has helped us claim the morning spots with their therapists.
 We also have a few other families that we collaborate with and switch off teaching specific topics or going on field trips or play dates and it has been a lot of fun!

 I have many times where I would love a break or I feel like I'm failing my children.
 I doubt myself a lot.
 But we pray often on how to best help our children and family, and many times when I want to give up the answer is to "step up".

 Much of the curriculum we use is from The Good and the Beautiful.
 For online lessons and games we have liked ABC Mouse and Khan Academy.
-We also have a few other families that we collaborate with and switch off teaching specific topics or going on field trips or play dates.
+A resource to help me as a homeschool mom that I LOVE is A Well Educated Heart.
+And Wild+Free Family is probably my favorite book right now.